matwerber1/aws-s3-analytics-reporting-with-athena/README.md

 Once the catalog table is populated, you may then query the table using Amazon Redshift Spectrum, Amazon QuickSight, Amazon Athena, or Amazon EMR.

+Note that the out-of-the-box Glue Crawler detected incorrect column data types for some of my analytics report partitions because certain rows were empty (I don't have tons of data :/).
+Therefore, I hard-coded a working schema as a Glue::Table in CloudFormation and disabled the crawler's ability to modify the table schema; it should only add/remove partitions at this point.
+If columns look odd, its possible I made a mistake in the hard-coded data types - let me know if you see an issue!

 # Pre-requisites

 1. You have enabled S3 Analytics on one or more existing source buckets